dks333/MarKetUp/README.md

 # MarKetUp
-An iOS Stock Market Simulator Using WorldTradingData
+An iOS Stock Market Simulator Using Third Party APIs